-The annual Golden Modes Awards recognize companies, organizations and people who demonstrate the best use of resources to influence Triangle-area employees’ commute options.
-Ultimately, they reduce the number of people who drive alone to work, in an effort to reduce traffic congestion and improve our air quality.
+The annual Golden Modes Awards recognize companies, organizations and people who best use their resources to influence Triangle employees and university students to pursue smart commuting options.
+Ultimately, they reduce the number of people who drive alone, reducing traffic congestion, alleviating air pollution and improving our quality of life.

-These five awards celebrate a person in your community or worksite who exemplifies a smart commuter by demonstrating and encouraging ways to live more through driving less.
+These five awards celebrate people who exemplify smart commuting by demonstrating and encouraging ways to live more through driving less.
 Smart commuters are people who commute to and from work or school without driving alone: carpoolers, walkers, bus riders, bicyclists and vanpoolers.

-This award recognizes a community, nonprofit, volunteer government commission, community event or an individual advocate that has made a meaningful contribution to solving transportation challenges across the Triangle.
-This award winner should serve as a model for creating change and establishing smart commuting options and behavior within the Triangle.
+This award recognizes a community nonprofit, volunteer government commission, community event or an individual advocate who has made a meaningful contribution to solving transportation challenges across the Triangle.
+Use this link to submit a nomination for the Community Impact Award.